The Seven Names Writing 3

 That way, life is experienced in the positive state.
 There are no loose ends.

-71. To the whole universe, except the negative state, One Holy, Who is
+71. To the whole universe, except the negative state, the One Holy, Who is

 also transcending everything in every way, is an open book; is transparent.